 Fr.
 Andrés Girón

-The Society of Secular Clerks of Saint Basil
+The Society of Secular Clerics of Saint Basil

 Other Institutions and Organizations

 Greek Orthodox Metropolis of Mexico and Central America, the metropolis of the Mayan Orthodox communities

 The Centro Pedgagógico, a school founded by Fr.
 Andrés which Fr.
 Fernando (Mihail) now helps to administer

 Pictures and Videos

 Catedral Santa Sofia (Holy Wisdom Cathedral) Youtube Channel, which has many videos of Metropolitan Athenagoras' visit to the Guatemalan communities